 The National Assessment of Educational Progress (NAEP) and its reports are a key measure in informing the nation on how well the goal of scientific literacy for all students is being met.
-The Science Framework for the 2009 National Assessment of Educational Progress sets forth recommendations for the design of a new science assessment.
-The assessment resulting from this framework will start a new NAEP science trend (i.e., measure of student progress in science) beginning in 2009.
-This framework represents a unique opportunity to build on previous NAEP science work as well as key developments in science standards, assessments, and research.
+The Science Framework for the 2011 National Assessment of Educational Progress sets forth the design of the NAEP Science Assessment.
+The 2011 NAEP Science Assessment will use the same framework used in 2009.
+The 2009 NAEP Science Assessment started a new NAEP science trend (i.e., measure of student progress in science), and the 2011 NAEP Science Report Card will include student performance trends from 2009 to 2011.
+Trends in student science achievement were reported from 1996 to 2005 as well.
+However, the trend from 1996 to 2005 was not continued due to major differences between the 2005 and 2009 frameworks.
+The new framework represents a unique opportunity to build on key developments in science standards, assessments, and research.
 This document is intended to inform the general public, educators, policymakers, and others about what students are expected to know and be able to do in science as part of The Nation's Report Card, a program of the U.S. Department of Education (ED) that reports on NAEP findings.

 In 1988, Congress created the National Assessment Governing Board to set policy for NAEP.
 The National Center for Education Statistics (NCES, a division of ED) carries out NAEP.
-As the ongoing national indicator of the academic achievement of U.S. students, NAEP regularly collects information on representative samples of students in grades 4, 8, and 12 and periodically reports on student achievement in reading, mathematics, writing, science, and other subject areas.
+As the ongoing national indicator of the academic achievement of U.S. students,

+NAEP regularly collects information on representative samples of students in grades 4, 8, and 12 and periodically reports on student achievement in reading, mathematics, writing, science, and other subject areas.
 NAEP scores are always reported at the aggregate level, not for individual students or schools.
 (By law, NAEP cannot report results for individual students.)
-For science, NAEP results are reported at the national, state, and select district levels.
-The district reports are provided for urban school systems that volunteer for the Trial Urban District component of NAEP.
+For science, NAEP results are reported at the national and state levels and for a number of large urban districts.
+The district reports are provided for urban school systems that volunteer for the Trial Urban District Assessment component of NAEP.

 NAEP produces comparative student achievement results according to demographic factors such as gender, race/ethnicity, and geographic region.
 Results are also provided in terms of student, teacher, and school background variables related to science achievement.
 Taken together, this information from NAEP helps the general public, educators, and policymakers make informed decisions about education.
-Interested individuals can access performance results and released questions through NAEP reports and Web sites.
+Interested individuals can access performance results and released questions through NAEP reports and websites.

-A new framework to guide the science assessment in 2009 is necessary for several reasons: publication of National Standards for science literacy, advances in both science and cognitive research, growth in national and international science assessments, and increases in innovative assessment approaches.
-This 2009 framework presents the content to be assessed as well as the conceptual base for the assessment.
+A new framework to guide the science assessment was necessary for several reasons: publication of National Standards for science literacy, advances in both science and cognitive research, growth in national and international science assessments, and increases in innovative assessment approaches.
+This framework presents the content to be assessed as well as the conceptual base for the assessment.
 It is intended for a general audience.
-A more detailed technical document, Science Assessment and Item Specifications for the 2009 NAEP, is a companion piece.
+A more detailed technical document, Science Assessment and Item Specifications for NAEP, is a companion piece.
 The specifications document provides detailed information on the content to be assessed, item development, and other aspects of assessment development and administration.
-The audience for the science Specifications is NCES and the NAEP assessment development contractor.
+The audience for the science specifications is NCES and the NAEP assessment development contractors.